-Permanently restricted - net assets resulting from contributions and other inflows of assets whose use by the Organization is limited by donor-imposed stipulations that neither expire with the passage of time nor can be fulfilled by actions of the Organization.
+With donor restrictions - net assets resulting from contributions and other inflows of assets whose use by the Organization is limited by donor-imposed stipulations that neither expire with the passage of time nor can be fulfilled by actions of the Organization.
 Donor-imposed stipulations require that the principal be maintained in perpetuity.

-Temporarily restricted - net assets resulting from contributions and other inflows of assets whose use by the Organization is limited by donor-imposed stipulations that either expire with the passage of time or can be fulfilled by actions of the Organization pursuant to those stipulations.
+Net assets with donor restrictions also include contributions and other inflows of assets whose use by the Organization is limited by donor-imposed stipulations that either expire with the passage of time or can be fulfilled by actions of the Organization pursuant to those stipulations.

-Unrestricted - net assets that are neither permanently restricted nor temporarily restricted by donorimposed stipulations.
-Unrestricted net assets also include those net assets which are designated for a certain purpose(s) by the Organization's Board of Directors.
+Without donor restrictions - net assets that do not contain donor-imposed stipulations.
+Net assets without donor restrictions also include those net assets that are designated for a certain purpose(s) by the Organization's Board of Directors.

-The significant amount of unrestricted and temporarily restricted net assets of the Organization has resulted from the Board's insistence on expending its funds prudently to ensure that the grant recipients derive the maximum long-term benefits from these funds as intended by the original donors.
+The significant amount of net assets of the Organization has resulted from the Board's insistence on expending its funds prudently to ensure that the grant recipients derive the maximum long-term benefits from these funds as intended by the original donors.